kintrix007/blog/contributing-to-nixpkgs/index.md

 (`nativeBuildInputs`) from the ones that are also needed to run it (`buildInputs`).
 I just used my intuition about which one should go where.
-The packages listed as `buildInputs` are present **both** at build time, and they also get installed as dependecies of the package.
+The packages listed as `buildInputs` are present **both** at build time, and they also get installed as dependencies of the package.
 When someone actually decides to install it.

 Technically, we could list all dependencies in `buildInputs` and it would be